secsome/FA2sp/README.md

-            +) TutorialTexts.Hide=BOOLEAN ; Reduce lags, for texts in combobox might be useless +) SortByTriggerName=BOOLEAN ; Enable this feature so we can sort the triggers by their names +) AdjustDropdownWidth = BOOLEAN ; Enable it so FA2 will adjust the param dropdown width automatically +) AdjustDropdownWidth.Factor = INTERGER ; Determines how long is a single char takes, defaults to 8 +) AdjustDropdownWidth.Max = INTERGER ; Determines the max length of the combobox, defaults to 360 +) CopySelectionBound.Color = COLORREF ; Determines the color of the selection boundary while copying, defaults to 255,0,0
+            +) TutorialTexts.Hide=BOOLEAN ; Reduce lags, for texts in combobox might be useless +) SortByTriggerName=BOOLEAN ; Enable this feature so we can sort the triggers by their names +) AdjustDropdownWidth = BOOLEAN ; Enable it so FA2 will adjust the param dropdown width automatically +) AdjustDropdownWidth.Factor = INTEGER ; Determines how long is a single char takes, defaults to 8 +) AdjustDropdownWidth.Max = INTEGER ; Determines the max length of the combobox, defaults to 360 +) CopySelectionBound.Color = COLORREF ; Determines the color of the selection boundary while copying, defaults to 255,0,0
             +) CursorSelectionBound.Color = COLORREF ; Determines the color of the boundary for current cell, defaults to 60,160,60
             +) HeightIndicatorColor.Color = COLORREF ; Determines the color of the height indicator for current cell, defaults to 60,60,60
             +) Waypoint.Color = COLORREF ; Determines the color of waypoint texts, default to 0,0,255
             +) Waypoint.Background = BOOLEAN ; Determines whether draw a rectangle background for waypoints or not. defaults to false
                 +) Waypoint.Background.Color = COLORREF ; Determines the color of the waypoint background, defaults to 255,255,255
+            +) Waypoint.Text.ExtraOffset.X = INTEGER ; Additional X-axis offset for waypoint text, defaults to 0
+            +) Waypoint.Text.ExtraOffset.Y = INTEGER ; Additional Y-axis offset for waypoint text, defaults to 0
             +) ExtWaypoints = BOOLEAN ; Determines if FA2sp supports unlimited count of waypoints, defaults to false (Phobos required)
             +) UndoRedoLimit = INTEGER ; Determines the maximun step of undo/redo, defaults to 16
             +) UseRGBHouseColor = BOOLEAN ; Determines if House colors are recognized as RGB color instead of HSV, defaults to false
             +) SaveMap = BOOLEAN ; Determines if FA2 will save map using a faster method +) SaveMap.AutoSave = BOOLEAN ; Determines if FA2 will save map automatically
-                    +) SaveMap.AutoSave.Interval = INTERGER ; Should be greater than or equal to 30, defaults to 300, determines how many seconds should we wait during the two auto saving
+                    +) SaveMap.AutoSave.Interval = INTEGER ; Should be greater than or equal to 30, defaults to 300, determines how many seconds should we wait during the two auto saving
-                    +) SaveMap.AutoSave.MaxCount = INTERGER ; How many saving should FA2 keep, set to -1 will disable the auto cleanning, defaults to 10
+                    +) SaveMap.AutoSave.MaxCount = INTEGER ; How many saving should FA2 keep, set to -1 will disable the auto cleanning, defaults to 10
             +) SaveMap.OnlySaveMAP = BOOLEAN ; Determines if FA2 will only save map with .map file extension
-            +) VerticalLayout = BOOLEAN ; Determines if FA2 will make the bottom view go to the right side +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) [Sides] ** (** means Essensial, fa2sp need this section to work properly) {Contains a list of sides registered in rules}
+            +) VerticalLayout = BOOLEAN ; Determines if FA2 will make the bottom view go to the right side +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) DefaultPreviewOptionMP = INTEGER ; Default radio option button for preview generation when saving multiplayer maps.
+0 = Always generate new preview, 1 = Do no generate new preview, 2 = Always generate hidden preview, defaults to 0.
+            +) DefaultPreviewOptionSP = INTEGER ; Default radio option button for preview generation when saving singleplayer maps.
+0 = Always generate new preview, 1 = Do no generate new preview, 2 = Always generate hidden preview, defaults to 1.
+        +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
+            {Contains a list of sides registered in rules}
             \\\ e.g.